Glenn Ave in Augusta filled with trick or treaters for Halloween

 “Yeah I’m a princess ”

-“So us three are cowgirls and then there aliens and we kind of just found it on Pinterest and was like we’re doing this”
+“So us three are cowgirls and then they’re aliens and we kind of just found it on Pinterest and was like we’re doing this.”

 White says each year hundreds of kids walk to their home for candy – and no matter how packed it gets, they plan to do it all over again.